 Economic Justice: Mahatma Gandhi said that poverty “is the worst form of violence.”
 We take seriously our religions' directives to care for “the least of these,” and advocate using society's resources to alleviate poverty, including homelessness, hunger, illiteracy, infant mortality, substandard housing, and the lack of affordable health care for a significant sector of our population.

-Climate disruption: We are called to be stewards of creation, and are doing a poor job of it.
+Climate Disruption: We are called to be stewards of creation, and are doing a poor job of it.
 The destruction of God's creation, particularly by global climate change, is an emergency that requires the efforts of all of us to address.
-The consequences of climate chaos will impact poorer communities and communities of color most of all, so we recognize that by addressing environmental issues we will also be addressing poverty and racism as well.
+The consequences of climate chaos will impact poorer communities and communities of color most of all, so we recognize that by addressing environmental issues we will also be addressing poverty and racism.

 The way we address these issues is by coming together in what Dr. King called “the beloved community” - a multifaith, multi-issue coalition from all over the state.
 We recognize that each of us as individuals, and our faith traditions by themselves, cannot answer all of our questions, or address all of our needs.
 It is by coming together in mutual respect, cooperation and love that we model the kind of peaceful, compassionate, cooperative world we want to build -- and begin to effect meaningful change.